-Decide on what practice areas to focus on
+Decide what practice area to focus on

 The benefits of the latter strategy have been numerous:

-- It was good business too.
+- It was good business.
 There are maybe two dozen attorneys in the country who do this well.
 In New York City, if you ask Google, I am pretty much the only one.
 I also practice remotely back in California, and I am maybe one of a dozen there.
 Consider that nearly all people have retirement accounts and roughly half of all marriages end in divorce, and you can see that there is a massive market opportunity there.

 Determine the tools you need to start off on the right foot

 Most solos will be better off starting with a cloud-based legal practice management platform, like Clio.
-For tracking time, hourly billing, trust accounting, and sorting out client files, a do it all platform like that will save you immense amounts of time over trying to handle things with an Excel spreadsheet.
+For tracking time, hourly billing, trust accounting, and sorting out client files, a do-it-all platform like that will save you immense amounts of time over trying to handle things with an Excel spreadsheet.

-People frequently ask me for recommendations.
-Depending on the type of practice they want to run, one platform might be better than the other.
-But typically, it all boils down to setting up demos with all of your options and taking a couple of hours with each to see which one fits your ideal vision of a practice and workflow.
+Typically, it all boils down to setting up demos with all of your options and taking a couple of hours with each to see which one fits your ideal vision of a practice and workflow.

 How to set yourself up for success as a solo practitioner